peteroupc/MailLib/api/com.upokecenter.mail.DispositionBuilder.md

 ### DispositionBuilder
     public DispositionBuilder​(String type)
-Initializes a new instance of the <code>DispositionBuilder</code> class.
+Initializes a new instance of the <code>DispositionBuilder</code> class using the given disposition type.

 **Parameters:**